abwillis/reference/README.md

-emef.rex           -- Find extra mefs, compares mefs in current directory to inventory file open.cmd           -- open file manager on windows... will open current by default or the path given as parameter clipcolumn.rex     -- fills clipboard from column in text file - Windows only devmig.rex         -- Creates bulk device migration file fixmef.rex         -- Fixes filename and environment (first column of mef3 file) devteam.rex        -- Creates dev team bulk migration file
+emef.rex           -- Find extra mefs, compares mefs in current directory to inventory file open.cmd           -- open file manager on windows... will open current by default or the path given as parameter clipcolumn.rex     -- fills clipboard from column in text file - Windows only lclipc.rex         -- fills clipboard from column in text file - Linux only devmig.rex         -- Creates bulk device migration file fixmef.rex         -- Fixes filename and environment (first column of mef3 file) devteam.rex        -- Creates dev team bulk migration file